 Retroactive enrollment (backdating HMO enrollment) may be allowed in some circumstances but may also require approval from the HMO.
-Members who would like to request backdated enrollment should contact the HMO Enrollment Specialist.
+Members who would like to request backdated enrollment should contact an HMO Enrollment Specialist at 800-291-2002.
 The HMO Enrollment Specialist will review retroactive enrollment backdating requests and coordinate with the HMO if necessary.